alilotfi23/DockerImageBox/README.md

 # DockerImageBox

 This script allows you to save Docker images to your local storage with a real-time progress bar and user-friendly options.
-You can choose to save all Docker images or only specific ones, with visual feedback during the save process.
+You can save all Docker images or only specific ones, with visual feedback during the save process.

 ## Features:
 1. **Real-time progress bar**: Tracks the progress of saving Docker images.